top of page

 I hold a PhD in the field of Economics from the University of Konstanz.

-I was member of the chair of Monetary Economics at the University of Konstanz and of the Graduate School of Decision Sciences.
+I am a former member of the chair of Monetary Economics at the University of Konstanz and of the Graduate School of Decision Sciences.

 Research